 On a several year old Macbook, we’ve heard reports of it taking all night to transcode one 16 minute clip.

 But computers become faster, the software gets better, and sooner or later all that will speed up.
 It’ll just mean you have to spend more money, like on a totally pimped out iMac Pro, for example.
 And isn’t that the whole point of introducing new tech in our industry?
 To sell more stuff?

 Over the air TVs are still broadcasting in 720p Rec 709 by the way, so theoretically none of us have needed to upgrade our equipment for over a dozen years.
 But we insist on things like 6K, 12 bit, and RAW capture, even though our monitors (and eyes) can’t possibly tell the difference.
 But hey, it gives us an excuse to buy new stuff.

-The other part of the RAW Light equation is the Cfast media, which is still prohibatively expensive.
+The other part of the RAW Light equation is the Cfast media, which is still prohibitively expensive.
 When we first started shooting with the C300 mkII, an officially supported SanDisk 256gb Cfast card was close to $700.
-And it hasn't changed much since.
+And the cost range hasn't changed much since.

 We found a cheaper alternative in the Transcend CFX600 card, much to the chagrin of many of our peers.
 Why would we risk losing precious footage in order to save a little?
 It’s false economy.
 Canon provides a list of supported media, so just stick to it and you’ll be safe.

 Except the supported, Canon-tested media is not guaranteed either.
 In fact, no cards are.
 At one point, SanDisk, the Canon favorite, was found to have a serious issue with the 1DX mkII that made Canon recommend all shooters suspend using their cards until a firmware update.